fatiando/2023-kegs/extended-abstract/README.md

 and focusing on types of inversions that are missing in other packages of the geophysical Python ecosystem.

-Lastly, we would like to invite everyone to join the community: to try out our tools, to bring new use cases and ideas for new features that we can include in our project, and we specially welcome new contributions.
+We invite everyone to try out our tools, suggest new features, bring new use cases and especially make contributions to the code and documentation.
-Get involved by visiting https://www.fatiando.org/contact.
+The Fatiando website (https://www.fatiando.org/contact) has resources for getting involved.

 ## Acknowledgements